Grocery Delivery Tip Guide

 I’ve packed this blog post with facts and in-depth information pertaining to your grocery shopping and delivery contractors.
-I hope the next time anyone Google’s “How much should I tip grocery delivery” means intentions are to tip but not sure where the figure comes from.
+I hope the next time a Google search query is “How much should I tip grocery delivery” means intentions are to tip but not sure where the figure comes from.

 This is how you should calculate tips for grocery delivery:

 - Did you order groceries online and have someone bring them to you?
 Tip 7-10% of the total grocery bill and Go to #2.

-- Did you like the service and they shopped for you (not a corporate shopper with benefits)?
-Add 5% to the 10% and Go to #3.
+- Did you like the service and they shopped for you (ie not a corporate shopper with benefits)?
+Add 5% to the #1 and Go to #3.

 - Did your experience go above and beyond?
 Add 5% to #2 and go to #4.

-- Tip in Cash whenever possible.
+- Maybe: Tip in Cash whenever possible.
 Or, now that we’re on the backend of the pandemic, add a 5% tip in the app and then add 10% at the door.
 If you read this blog you’ll see that adding a tip in the app will get you faster service.

 It’s that simple.
 If you can pay a 10% premium on grocery prices and pay a company like Instacart and Shipt for the ability to do so, then adding a 10-25% tip should not be very hard.
 Instacart and Shipt are companies that develop the interface between the customer and the food they want all the while charging premium prices.
 It’s the same as hiring Lyft or Uber to take you to a festival when you don’t want to spend the time and effort to find a parking spot and you want to drink alcohol.

 It is peers in your communities who are shopping and delivering your food.
-This includes Doordash, Postmates, Uber Eats and any other company that provides delivery.
+This includes Doordash, Postmates, Uber Eats, and any other company that provides delivery.
 No company (yet) pays enough income to afford driving all day to offer these extra services you have come to expect.
 I know because I delivered groceries and experienced it myself.
 You can read more about my experience on the blog.

 Do you tip for grocery pickup or curbside?